Roberto Bautista Agut

-Tennis career
+Career

 Juniors

 As a junior, Bautista Agut compiled a singles win–loss record of 41–13, reaching as high as No. 47 in junior world rankings in July 2006.
+He did not perform at the level of other future top players.

 2009–2012: Pro tour highlights

 In 2009, Bautista Agut qualified for the ATP 500 tournament in Valencia, where he lost to Albert Montañés in the first round.

 He qualified for his first Grand Slam appearance in the 2012 Australian Open.
 He lost in the first round to Ricardo Mello in straight sets.
 On 13 August 2012, Bautista Agut broke into the top 100 for the first time after strong performances in Challenger tournaments.
 He reached his first ATP-level quarterfinal at St. Petersburg later that year, losing to Fabio Fognini.

 2013: First final

 His first tournament of 2013, in Chennai, saw him reach his first career ATP final.
 Bautista Agut defeated world No. 6, Tomáš Berdych, in the quarterfinals in three sets and faced world No. 9, Janko Tipsarević, in the final, to whom he lost despite winning the first set.

 Bautista Agut then followed with his then career-best Grand Slam performance at the Australian Open.
 After defeating Fabio Fognini in a first round five-setter, he fell to Jürgen Melzer in the second round.

 At Roland Garros, he reached the third round, after failing to even qualify at the main event for three consecutive occasions.
 His run ended to local Jérémy Chardy.

 At the Topshelf Open, Bautista Agut went through to the quarterfinals, before losing to Xavier Malisse.

 At the Wimbledon, he went on to make another second-round appearance after defeating Russian qualifier Teymuraz Gabashvili in the first round.
 However, he fell to his childhood idol, David Ferrer, in the second round, losing in four sets.

 Bautista Agut then took part at the Mercedes Cup in Stuttgart.
 He made it to the semifinal where he lost to eventual champion Fabio Fognini.

 On 15 July, Bautista Agut broke the top 50 for the first time.

 At the US Open, he achieved another second round finish.
 After beating Thomaz Bellucci in the first round, he faced Ferrer in the second, where Bautista Agut lost in four sets.

 He finished the year with a quarterfinal appearance at the St. Petersburg Open, defeated by eventual champion Ernests Gulbis.

 Bautista Agut finished the 2013 season ranked No. 58.